levinson/transformer/README.md

 ```

 Run the program again, specifying all the required arguments.
-Note that the first line in the CSV file must contain the column headers.
+Note that the first line in the input CSV file must contain the column headers.
 ```
 $ bin/transformer -Dconfig.file=sample.conf sample.csv sample-transformed.csv
 ```